-First Year – The first year starts with classes introduces students to the breadth of integrative medicine therapies through research literature and personal experience.
-These courses build a foundation for designing studies that addresses the unique challenges encountered in integrative medicine research.
+First Year – The first year starts with classes that introduce students to the breadth of integrative medicine therapies through research literature and personal experience.
+These courses build a foundation for designing studies that address the unique challenges encountered in integrative medicine research.
 Students take courses in Epidemiology, Biostatistics, and Lab Methods to develop their skills in study design and data analysis.
 By the end of the first year, students will have designed and implemented an independent research project.

-Second Year – Courses in the second year expand student’s knowledge of different integrative medicine specialties, and how to conduct research within these fields.
+Second Year – Courses in the second year expand students' knowledge of different integrative medicine specialties and how to conduct research within these fields.
 The courses include hands-on experience with each type of therapy.
-Students are continuing their research projects, preparing manuscripts and posters for publication and presentation, and completing their thesis.
+Students continue their research projects, prepare manuscripts and posters for publication and presentation, and complete their thesis.

 Four Year Program (with ND, MSOM, or MAc degree)

-Second Year – Second year can be particularly demanding in the ND and MSOM programs, therefore MSiMR students often take a light course load.
-The summer after the second year is busy with Biostatistics, as well as finalizing a research design and submitting it for approval.
+Second Year – Second year can be particularly demanding in the ND and MSOM programs, therefore, MSiMR-concurrent students often take a light research course load.
+The summer after the second year is busy with Biostatistics as well as finalizing a research design and submitting it for approval.

 Third Year – This is the year when the fundamental concepts learned in the first two years meet practical experience.
-Students take courses in Public Health Policy and Technical Writing, as they continue to conduct their research project and analyze data.
-There is time during the summer to take electives in areas that interest them, and hone skills that prepare them for their future careers.
+Students take courses in Public Health Policy and Technical Writing as they continue to conduct their research projects and analyze data.
+There is time during the summer to take electives in areas of interest plus hone skills that prepare students for their future careers.

-Fourth Year – Data analysis, manuscript preparation, and defending their thesis is the focus of the 4th year student.
-Courses are designed to support students through this process.
+Fourth Year – Data analysis, manuscript preparation, and thesis defense is the focus of the 4th year student.
+Courses are designed to support students throughout this process.